top of page

 https://www.rsicorp.com/dtic

 used as a Federal Communications Commission FCC, DOD, FAA and others test site this view is of the k0uo monster big gun super contest station and The Far Field Antenna Range consists of two signal towers, source and receive, situated 2500' apart.
-It features a heavy-duty, three-axis array positioner, capable of handling antennas up to 100 feet in diameter or larger
+It features a heavy-duty, three-axis array positioner, capable of handling antennas up to 100 feet in diameter or larger, Near field and far field antenna field testing at the K0UO Rhombic antenna farm and range site, General Steven Walz's, known as K0UO 1200 acre antenna farm, The numbe one Amateur radio “Super Station” which is the worlds largest antenna site and test range with super ham station, k0uo ham radio station k0uo,

-Down Range at the K0UO Antenna Test Range Rhombic Farm and elevated lab
+Down Range at the K0UO Antenna Test Range Rhombic Farm and elevated test stand, both Near field and Far field testing conducted at this site in Kansas

-This typically involves using specialized equipment such as an RF field strength meter or a spectrum analyzer, along with calibrated antennas to capture the emitted signals from the antenna under test.
-By positioning the measurement equipment at various locations and angles around the antenna, you can gather data on how the antenna radiates energy in different directions, (gain and radiation pattern).
+This involves using equipment like an RF field strength meter or spectrum analyzer with calibrated antennas to capture emitted signals.
+By positioning the equipment at various locations and angles, you can gather data on the antenna's energy radiation in different directions, including gain and radiation pattern.

-The K0UO amateur antenna range, and testing site has the use of over a thousand acres around the main antennas for far field measurements, parallel to the 4KS Walz airport making it over 2500 feet for one of the far field ranges, using a portable tower and drones loaded with standardized calibrated RF, EME, and field strength survey instruments (used for DOD, Ham, and Commercial wireless telecommunication antennas).
+The K0UO amateur antenna range, and testing site has the use of over 1200 acres around the main antennas and ranges, which are either owned, leased permission, or deeded right of ways (ROW), for far field measurements.
+It parallels the 4KS Walz airport making, it over 2500 feet for one of the far field ranges, using a portable tower and drones loaded with standardized calibrated RF, EME, and field strength survey instruments (used for DOD, Ham, and Commercial wireless telecommunication antennas).
 The K0UO is a highly technical facility used to precisely measure an antenna's performance characteristics, such as its radiation pattern and gain.

 In summary, the act of measuring the RF radiation pattern is not merely a technical requirement; it is a vital process that informs you about the antenna's real-world effectiveness and efficiency at your location.
 It bridges the gap between theoretical predictions and practical applications, ultimately leading to better system design, enhanced performance, and more reliable communication networks.